Why? Why? Lie! Deny!

 When Help Becomes Welcome

-In the early days, the idea of me speaking to the doctor instead of her would not have gone down well.
-I had to step back, bide my time, and it didn’t take too long for things to change.
-Milly started to panic if she realised she’d forgotten a blood test appointment or when she was given a new medication and had not remembered to start it.
-I let her forget, even though I could have checked, so that one day, I simply asked if she’d like me to help, to speak to the doctor for her… and the rest, as they say, is history.
+In the early days, me speaking to the doctor instead of her would not have gone down well.
+She panicked if she realised she’d forgotten appointments or new medications.
+I let her forget, even when I could have checked, so that one day I could ask, “Would you like me to help and speak to the doctor for you?”
+And the rest, as they say, is history.

 White Lies, Big Love

 It’s not easy, and it takes time to get it right.
-But I’ve got the white lies just about perfect these days!
+But these days, I’ve got the white lies just about perfect.